-We should mention that the above performance and evaluation of the TCNN model are relative only to the best track database, instead of the true (but unknown) TC intensity and structure.
-In fact, these best track values for VMAX, PMIN, and RMW all contain some significant uncertainties when evaluated against direct flight data or in situ observations \citep{TornSnyder2012}.
-A better way to evaluate our model performance is to compute the so-called $Z$-score that can account for both the TCNN model errors and the best track errors.
-For this approach, the RMSE for the TCNN model will be higher as can be seen by assuming that the best track uncertainty is $\sigma_b$ and the RMSE for the TCNN model with respect to the best track data is $\Gamma$.
-For this, the true uncertainty $\sigma_T$ of the TCNN model can then be estimated as $\Gamma^2 = \sigma_T^2 + \sigma_b^2$, if the best track uncertainty and the TCNN model uncertainty are independent.
-Since these direct observations of TC intensity/structure are very limited at present, any DL model training with this data would not be practically useful.
+Regardless of the TC intensity or size metrics, the performance and evaluation of the TCNN model as presented herein are relative only to the best-track database, instead of the true (but unknown) TC intensity and structure.
+In fact, these best-track values for VMAX, PMIN, and RMW all contain some significant uncertainties when evaluated against direct flight data or in situ observations \citep{TornSnyder2012}.
+A better way to evaluate our model performance is to compute a $Z$-score that can account for both the TCNN model errors and the best-track errors, which increase the RMSE for the TCNN model \footnote{Assuming that the best track uncertainty is $\sigma_b$ and the true uncertainty $\sigma_T$ of the TCNN model.
+With this, the RMSE for the TCNN model with respect to the best track data is $\Gamma$ can then be estimated as $\Gamma^2 = \sigma_T^2 + \sigma_b^2$, if the best track uncertainty and the TCNN model uncertainty are independent}.
+Since these direct observations of TC intensity or structure are very limited at present, any DL model training with this direct observation data would not be practically useful.
 Thus, we have not attempted to train our TCNN model with any direct observations.
-After all, any directly observed VMAX, PMIN, or RMW from satellites or flight data still has some measurement uncertainties that one can never eliminate fully.
-Because of this, all evaluations of the TCNN model in this study are relative to the best track database only.
+After all, any observed VMAX, PMIN, or RMW from satellites or flight data still has some measurement uncertainties that one can never eliminate fully.
+Because of this, our evaluations of the TCNN model in this study are relative to the best-track database only.